|

 To preserve the new color, it must be called in the display process of a row in the Table control.

-Example: make the cell red if AMOUNT to pay >10 IF COL_AMOUNT > 10 THEN TABLE_Table1[TABLE_Table1][2].Color = LightRed // COL_AMOUNT is the second column of the Table control // TABLE_Table1[TABLE_Table1][2] represents the cell that corresponds to // column 2 for the current row.
+Example: display the cell in red if REMAINING to pay >10 IF COL_AMOUNT > 10 THEN TABLE_Table1[TABLE_Table1][2].Color = LightRed // COL_AMOUNT is the second column of the Table control // TABLE_Table1[TABLE_Table1][2] represents the cell that corresponds to // column 2 for the current row.
 END

 This page is also available for…